 Children who do not feel part of a group or feel cast out by their own group are at risk of anxiety and depression.
-They are also at higher risk of low school attendance and future school drop-out (Veiga et al.,
+They are also at higher risk of low school attendance and future school drop-out (Veiga et al., 2014).

-Strong social connections in adolescence are a better predictor of well-being in adulthood than their academic achievement (Olsson, 2013).
+predictor of well-being in adulthood than their academic achievement (Olsson, 2013).